asya2ross/asya2ross/README.md

 * **Structure:** I thrive in environments with clear documentation and structured expectations.
 * **Communication:** I value direct, honest communication and logical problem-solving.
 I prefer written communication for complex tasks to ensure accuracy.
 * **Environment:** To maintain deep focus and deliver my highest productivity, I require a quiet, low-stimulus environment free from frequent distractions (either remote or a dedicated office space).
+* **Schedule:** I benefit from a flexible schedule to accommodate autistic inertia and transition times.
+Allowing my schedule to adjust to my natural workflow — whether I need extra time to transition into tasks or choose to stay later to finish a deep-focus session — drastically increases my overall productivity.
 * **Purpose:** I am deeply motivated by roles where my work has a tangible, positive impact on people's daily lives.
 For me, professional fulfillment comes from knowing that my efforts contribute to meaningful solutions and drive social value.